-It is this last of the Passover cups that has the Jewish people look toward their acceptance into the Kingdom of the Father!
+It is this last of the Passover cups that have the Jewish people look toward their acceptance into the Kingdom of the Father!

 As a believer, you look forward to the hope that is in your acceptance through Yeshua the Messiah and how He is your hope and your praise to the glory of God!

-Passover for the Jewish people is a time to reflect on God’s plan for mankind since the foundations of the earth.
-It is a time to reflect on how Adonai is a redeeming God and how He does not EVER abandon the people He has set apart for Himself.
+Passover for the Jewish people is a time to reflect on God’s plan for humanity since the foundations of the earth.
+It is a time to reflect on how our God is a redeeming God and how He does not EVER abandon the people He has set apart for Himself.

 If you are invited to experience a Passover Seder with Jewish friends and family, I hope you find this helpful in understanding the four cups of the Passover Seder!